 Whether you are just finishing up college or have been out for a few years, getting your feet underneath you with a new career is typically priority number one!
 But as time moves forward some millennials could consider making a financial investment in their futures by becoming a home buyer.
 It’s not as intimidating as some may think.

 How much do you have saved for a down payment on a home?
 For many would-be homebuyers, saving up enough funds to cover a down payment and closing costs often feels like a monumental task.
 Luckily, you may be able to purchase a home with far less money down than you thought.
-Considering reviewing our Home Buyer’s Gift Advantage program, which allows for 100 percent of your down payment to come from gift funds to be used on a conventional or conforming fixed loan.

 Credit bureaus examine your personal financial data using an algorithm, or a financial model, to determine your creditworthiness.
 This analysis, in theory, can predict your ability, or inability, to pay your future debts.
 Understandably so, the information is invaluable when applying for loans.
 Credit scores are calculated by the following: